TZstatsADS/Spr2017-proj2-grp10/doc/a_note_on_contributions.md

 Project 2 Open Data App - an RShiny app development project

-Team members: Jiahui Tian, Yue Jin, Qingyuan Zhang, Tongyue Liu, Yijia Pan
+Team members: Jiahui Tan, Yue Jin, Qingyuan Zhang, Tongyue Liu, Yijia Pan

 Summary: This project explores and visualizes 272 universities in America by using the data on ([College Scorecard Database](https://collegescorecard.ed.gov/data/documentation/)) and ([2016 Forbes Ranking](data/ranking_forbes_2016.csv)).
 We created a Shiny App to help users discover and compare universities.